Skip to main content

 Source: Australian Federal Police

-Signs that you might be a victim of identity crime
+Check for these signs that you might be a victim of identity crime:

 • Items appear on your credit card statements that you don’t recognise.

-• Someone steals or obtains a government benefit/payment/refund in your name.
+• Someone steals or obtains a government benefit, payment or refund in your name.

 • You receive bills or invoices for goods or services you haven't asked for.